Cosmology Without Windows: Quadratic Estimators for the Galaxy Power Spectrum: Summary and Outlook

 Optimal estimation of the galaxy power spectrum was a subject of fervent interest at the turn of the twenty-first century \citep[e.g.,][]{1994ApJ...426...23F,1997ApJ...480...22T,1998PhRvD..57.2117B,2004ApJ...606..702T}, but has thereafter been largely ignored.
 In this work, we discuss the extent to which quadratic estimators can be used to measure the power spectrum multipoles in a manner that removes the effects of the survey window function.
 Given a set of simulations with known (or measurable) power spectrum, as well as the galaxy positions and random particle catalog appropriate for the data, quadratic estimators can be constructed to infer the underlying unwindowed power-spectra.
 Two variants are considered here; a maximum-likelihood (ML) approach (which is optimal in the limit of Gaussian statistics) and a simpler approximation, based on the FKP weighting scheme \citep[e.g.,][]{2017JCAP...07..002H}.
 Both may be computed from the pixellized density field, assisted by judicious use of Monte Carlo averaging and, for the ML weights, conjugate gradient descent techniques.

 Our main conclusions are as follows: \begin{itemize} \item Quadratic estimators allow for robust estimation of unwindowed power spectrum band-powers.
 Output band-powers have a close-to-diagonal covariance, unlike the windowed case. \item The estimators are written as the sum of a smooth fiducial model and a difference between a quantity computed from the data-set and simulations.
-This implies that they are free from the leading-order effects of gridding, binning, fingers-of-God, and non-Poissonian shot-noise, and allows one to use coarse grids (down to a Nyquist frequency of $k_\mathrm{max}$) in their estimation. \item The approach is simply extended to the direct estimation of compressed (unwindowed) power spectrum coefficients.
+This implies that they are free from the leading-order effects of gridding, binning, fingers-of-God, and non-Poissonian shot-noise, and allows one to use coarse grids (down to a Nyquist frequency of $k_\mathrm{max}$) in their estimation. \resub{Further more, unless one includes the first $k$-bin, they are free from integral-constraint effects.} \item The approach is simply extended to the direct estimation of compressed (unwindowed) power spectrum coefficients.
 This is fast (since the dimensionality is reduced), and does not require the statistic to be binned. \item Applying the ML and FKP quadratic estimators to a data-chunk from BOSS shows them to give statistically compatible parameter constraints to those from conventional approaches.
 Whilst the ML approach requires a little more computational power and, for BOSS, does not lead to an increase in constraining power, some of the terms in its estimation are somewhat simpler to compute than for FKP weights, and the computation time is very similar in practice.
 We expect this to be of use for surveys that are particularly anisotropic, small volume, dense or whose analysis principally relies on large-scale modes, such as $f_\mathrm{NL}$-based studies. \end{itemize}

 A number of extensions are possible.
 Firstly, as discussed in Appendix \ref{appen: non-Gaussian-estimator}, one may formulate analogous \textit{cubic} estimators for the power spectrum that are optimal in the presence of mild non-Gaussianity.
 Whilst this is unlikely to be of great use for BOSS-like samples, it may be of use for deep surveys such as the DESI Bright Galaxy Survey \citep{2016arXiv161100036D}, which has considerably lower shot-noise and thus contains useful information on short scales.
 We leave the practical implementation of this algorithm to others, though we note it is only a simple extension of that presented herein.